Skip to Content

 Illinois Illinois does not tax military retirement pay.

-Indiana Indiana does not tax military retirement pay.
+Indiana Indiana does not tax military retirement pay and offers a $5,000 deduction.

 Iowa Iowa does not tax military retirement pay.